Acquisition of Florida Power and Light Company Lands in the East Everglades Expansion Area

-The Acquisition of Florida Power & Light Company (FPL) Land in the East Everglades Expansion Area (EEEA) Draft Environmental Impact Statement (Draft EIS) is available for your review and comment.
-The Draft EIS addresses options for National Park Service (NPS) acquisition of FPL land in the EEEA to facilitate hydrologic and ecologic restoration of Everglades National Park.
-We also invite you to attend a public meeting to be held as follows:
+The Draft Environmental Impact Statement (Draft EIS) for the Acquisition of Florida Power & Light Company (FPL) Land in the East Everglades Expansion Area (EEEA) was released for public review and comment on January 17, 2014.
+The Draft EIS presented several alternatives for National Park Service (NPS) acquisition of FPL land in the EEEA to facilitate hydrologic and ecologic restoration of Everglades National Park.

 Thank you for your continued interest in Everglades National Park.